foxglove/terraform-examples/primary-site/gcp/README.md

 ## Getting started

-### Create resources for the Terraform provider
+### Create service account for Terraform provider

-Terraform needs a GCS project and a service account with project owner permissions.
+Terraform needs a GCP project and a service account with project owner permissions.

 To add a new service account with a private key:

 - Select `IAM & Admin` and then `Service Accounts`
 - Select `Create service account`
+- Give it a descriptive name (e.g., `terraform-admin` or `project-terraform-sa`) - note that this is separate from the IAM username `primarysite_iam_user_name` you'll configure later in `terraform.tfvars`
 - In `Grant this service account access to the project` select `Owner` basic role
 - Open the `keys` tab, add a new key and download it as a JSON

+### Create GCS bucket for Terraform state

-It's also best practice to store the Terraform state in GCS's cloud storage.
+It's best practice to store the Terraform state in GCP's cloud storage.
 This will be used to store the `tfstate` in the cloud, rather than keeping them locally.

+To create a state bucket:

+- Go to `Cloud Storage` and create a new bucket
+- Choose a unique name (e.g., `terraform-state-fg-myproject`)
-Create a bucket, and make sure to block all public access (the tfstate will contain secrets).
+- Make sure to block all public access (the tfstate will contain secrets)
+- Note the bucket name - you'll need it for the `backend.tfvars` configuration

 ### Use these credentials